Melissa McCarthy motors through New York dressed as Sean Spicer

 McCarthy is due to host the NBC television show on Saturday, when she is expected to revive her portrayal of Spicer as a gum-chewing shouter who berates and threatens journalists for asking probing questions.

-The hour-long skit show has been broadcast live since it began in 1975.
+The one-and-a-half-hour-long skit show has been broadcast live since it began in 1975.

 Cellphone videos posted on social media showed McCarthy suited up shouting at cars to get out of the way as she cruised through traffic.